nhoffman/moin-labmanual/README.rst

 You should see the message "Attachment 'English--all_pages.zip' installed"

-Next, restart the server by interrupting the ``wikiserver.py`` script (press control+C), then starting it again.
+Finally, restart the server by interrupting the ``wikiserver.py`` script (press control+C), then starting it again.
 At this point the tabs ("RecentChanges", "FindPage") should have content.